FrederikNathan/StochasticSchrodingerEquation/README.md

 ## Running the code
 To run the code, make sure all directories above exist.
 Then Run SSE_Evolution.py with the desired parameters set.
 Auxilliary data will automatically be created using the other scripts, if it is not already generated.

 Data is saved to the disk every 30 minutes during the iterative solution.
-At any point, the already-generated data can be examined using DataExtractorStrob.py
+At any point, the already-generated data can be examined using DataExtractorStrob.py.

+Progress can be monitored continually by reading the log files.